seo/guide/README.md

-# The State Of The Art SEO Guide
+# The State Of The Internet Marketing Guide

 ## Off-Site SEO
 0. Sign up for and set up [Google's Webmaster Tools](http://www.google.com/webmasters/)